QAInsights/Black-Friday-Performance-Testing/README.md

  # ❓ FAQs

  * Can I view the performance realtime?
-    - No. The setup doesn't include that.
-But you can download the raw results anytime once the experiment started and analyze it yourself.
+    - Yes.
+Using the Influx DB cloud, the results will get published instantly.
- * What is the cost involved in this experiement?
+ * What is the cost involved in this experiment?
     - Nothing.
 All are using free resources.😊